How to Become a Labor and Delivery Nurse: A Guide to Getting into Obstetrical Nursing

 Before a future labor and delivery nurse can even sit for a certification exam, they must become a licensed registered nurse.
 The first step to sit for the licensure exams is to obtain a nursing degree.

 U.S. News and World Report has ranked the best nursing colleges in the country.
-For 2024, the University of Pennsylvania is first on the list, followed by Emory University and Duke University.
+For 2024, Emory University is first on the list, followed by Johns Hopkins University and Duke University.

 Diving Deeper: Labor & Delivery Nurse Certification Requirements